openimis/openimis-be-contract_py/README.md

 * tblContractContributionPlanDetails > ContractContributionPlanDetails

 ## Listened Django Signals
-- post_save of Payment: handles service activate_contracted_policies - only when payment
+- post_save - Payment: handles service activate_contracted_policies - only when payment
 is related to the contract/contracts. (it is verified by this post save) Another payments are omitted in processing.